Durga Puja: Regional celebrations and observances

 Durga Puja is also a gift-giving and shopping season for communities celebrating it, with people buying gifts for not only family members but also for close relatives and friends.
 New clothes are the traditional gift, and people wear them to go out together during Durga Puja.
 During puja holidays, people may also go to places of tourist attractions while others return home to spend Durga Puja with their family.
 It's a common trend amongst youngsters and even those who are older to go pandal-hopping and enjoy the celebrations.

 The organising committees of each puja pandal hires a purohita (priest) who performs the puja rituals on behalf of the community.
 For the priests, Durga Puja is a time of activity wherein he pursues the timely completion of Vedic-Puranic-Tantric ritual sequences to make various offerings and perform fire oblations, in full public view, while the socio-cultural festivities occur in parallel.
 The complex puja rituals include periods of accurate and melodic scripture recitation.
 The puja involves crowds of people visiting the pandals, with smaller groups visiting family pujas, to witness the celebrations.
 On the last day, the sculpture-idols are carried out in immersion processions across Bengal, following which they are ritually immersed into rivers or other waterbodies.
 The immersion ceremony continues till a couple of days after the last day of puja.

-According to some scholars, the ritual of immersing the Durga sculpture-idol into the river attracted the attention of colonial era travelers to the Bengal region from Europe, such as Garcin de Tassy and Emma Roberts.
+According to some scholars, the ritual of immersing the Durga sculpture-idol into the river attracted the attention of colonial era travellers to the Bengal region from Europe, such as Garcin de Tassy and Emma Roberts.
 In 1831, Tassy reported that similar rituals were annually observed by the Muslim community in Bengal.
-Shia Muslims observed Muharram over ten days, taking out processions in memory of the martyrdom of Imam Husayn ibn Ali, and then cast a memorial Imam's cenotaph into a river on the tenth day.
-Tassy further stated that the Muslim rituals included the same offerings at the annual observation of Muharram that the Hindu rituals included during Durga Puja.
+Shia Bengali Muslims observed Muharram over ten days, taking out processions in memory of the martyrdom of Imam Husayn ibn Ali, and then cast a memorial Imam's cenotaph into a river on the tenth day.
+Tassy further stated that the Bengali rituals of Muharram included the same offerings at the annual observation of Muharram that the Hindu rituals included during Durga Puja.
 According to yet other scholars, the ritual of immersion in water by Hindus for Durga Puja in Bengal and Ganesh Chaturthi in the western states of India, may have grown because members of the Hindu community attempted to create a competing procession and immersion ritual to that of Muharram, allowed by the colonial British Indian government in the 19th and early 20th-centuries.